tobiassteidle/BDND_Blockchain-Supply-Chain/README.md

-# Supply chain & data auditing
+# Blockchain Supply Chain DApp Solution

 #### General Information
 This repository contains an Ethereum DApp that simulates a supply chain from software requirements through implementation, review, testing, invoicing and paying.